PURPOSE

 VOLUNTEER EXPECTATIONS

 MLD values and appreciates the time of each volunteer.
 Volunteers are expected to complete scheduled shifts, but if a volunteer is unable to serve a scheduled shift, the library must be notified with as much advance notice as possible.
-Failure to notify the library, or excessive absences, may cause reevaluation of the volunteer’s service with MLD Library.
+Failure to notify the District, or excessive absences, may cause reevaluation of the volunteer’s service with MLD.

-Volunteers will record volunteer hours by signing-in and out for shifts, and shall be responsible for tracking their volunteer service hours.
+Volunteers will record their hours by signing-in and out for shifts, and shall be responsible for accurately tracking their volunteer service hours.

-Volunteers are required to read and review the library’s Code of Conduct Policy.
-MLD prohibits verbal, visual, physical, and sexual harassment, including unwelcome conduct directed toward a person’s gender, race, color, citizenship, age (40 and over), disability, religion, genetic information, sexual orientation, gender identity, national origin or military status that substantially interferes with a employee and volunteer work performance or creates an intimidating, hostile, or offensive work environment.
-Any volunteer who believes a form of harassment has occurred must report it immediately to the supervisor on duty, the Human Resources Department.
+Volunteers are required to read and review library policies and guidelines related standards of conduct.
+MLD prohibits verbal, visual, physical, and sexual harassment, including unwelcome conduct directed toward a person’s gender, race, color, citizenship, age (40 and over), disability, religion, genetic information, sexual orientation, gender identity, national origin or military status that interferes with a employee and volunteer work performance or creates an intimidating, hostile, or offensive work environment.
+Any volunteer who believes a form of harassment has occurred must report it immediately to the supervisor on duty.

 VOLUNTEER ROLES